 the hearing return of a deaf janitor after spinal manipulation.

 of hearing and cervical spine pain issues.
 Minster Chiropractic Center hears reports

-of improvement in Minster chiropractic patients for seemingly unrelated things that brought them
+of improvement in Minster chiropractic patients for issues not

 into Minster Chiropractic Center for chiropractic care.
 Patients are thrilled!